Treatment Facility Commitments

-- Mandatory Volunteer Training – Once your application is approved, the Essex County Sheriff’s office will give you a slot at a mandatory volunteer training.
+- Attend Mandatory Volunteer Training – Once your application is approved, the Essex County Sheriff’s office will give you a slot at a mandatory volunteer training.
 These trainings are offered once per month, typically on the 2nd or 3rd Monday, from 7:00 AM-3:00 PM.
-All CDC social distancing protocols are followed by the Sheriff’s office and they provide N95 masks.
+All CDC social distancing protocols are followed by the Sheriff’s office.